conda-forge/tomopy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libtomo, tomopy` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libtomo` can be installed with `conda`:

 ```
-conda install libtomo tomopy
+conda install libtomo
 ```

 or with `mamba`:

 ```
-mamba install libtomo tomopy
+mamba install libtomo
 ```

 It is possible to list all of the versions of `libtomo` available on your platform with `conda`: